How to Do Restaurant Marketing: Strategies for Growth and Success

 An example persona details your target customer’s needs, habits and communication preferences so you can effectively reach them with marketing.

-Consider a memorable name to help your team remember and identify target audiences.
+Give each persona a memorable name to help your team personalize service and make smart upsell recommendations.

 Buyer personas are so valuable because they create a marketing bullseye.
 You know exactly where to aim your efforts to craft a custom conversion strategy.
 It’s the secret to effective marketing without wasting your effort trying to appeal to everyone with little success.